jackie-dai/Vault-of-Knowledge/Japanese History/Japanese History.md

 ### Introduction to Confucianism
 In the autumn of the fifteen year a prince from Paekche (korea) called Araki came before the court and presenmted two fine horses to the emperror.
 The emperor asked Araki if he knows a Confucian professor in Paekche.
 Araki introduced Wani and Wai arrived in the 16th year.
 The prince learned various classics from Wani.
 Wani became the first keeper of the imperial books.

+Confucianism has emphasis on rites.

+Confucius: "I am a transmitter not creator"

+Form of political languages: "a set of categories through which people saw their world"